 Club Soda — The fizz is what makes this cocktail so light and refreshing.
 Club soda has the most neutral taste, which is why it’s perfect for cocktails.
 However you can also use Sprite or 7Up instead.

 How to make simple syrup:

 Simple syrup is basically a liquid mixture of sugar and water.
 It is used in this kiwi cocktail to add a bit of sweetness.

-Mix equal parts of granulated sugar and water on a saucepan over medium heat, stirring until the sugar is completely dissolved.
-Remove the liquid syrup from the heat and let it cool to room temperature before mixing it into a cocktail.
+Mix equal parts of granulated sugar and water on a saucepan over medium heat, stirring until the sugar has completely dissolved.